 The software is based on a complex simulation model of heat production, distribution and consumption.

-The software uses MOP technology for the thermo-hydraulic network calculations and the neural model of heat consumption, but unlike MOP, it is adapted for specific optimization tasks requested by a particular customer.
+The software uses the same technology for the thermo-hydraulic network calculations and the neural model of heat consumption as MOP, but unlike MOP, it is adapted for specific optimization tasks requested by a particular customer.

-REGIOS shares with MOP also the main user interface (that can use geographic display of the network, display pressure diagrams, pump operation diagrams, WMS on-line background maps, etc.) and extension modules GISimport, SQLexport, etc.
+REGIOS shares with MOP also the main user interface (that can use spatial map display of the network, display pressure diagrams, pump operation diagrams, offline and online background maps, etc.) and extension modules GISimport, SQLexport, etc.

-The system enables its users to operate in a predictive, simulation and analytical mode.
-The predictive mode serves for the system behaviour prediction in near future, while the analytical system serves for the analysis of different operational situations.
-The simulation mode provides for modeling of any historical or future operational version.
+The Online module allows user to display measured values along with the model inputs and outputs and also to operate in a prediction and analytical modes.
+The prediction mode serves for the system behaviour prediction in near future, while the analytical mode serves for the analysis of past operational situations.
+The simulation mode allows modeling of any historical or future operational options.

-Simultaneous display of measured and model values, where the graphs display the intersection of predicted and measured values, allows you to track the quality of the prediction, or to respond to new situations.
+Simultaneous display of measured and model values, where the charts display the overlap of predicted and measured values, allows user to track the quality of the prediction, or to respond to new situations.

 phone: 283 840 357, 283 840 355; web: www.ortep.cz; e-mail: firstname.lastname@example.org